 There are two different types:

-acquired aplastic anemia
+- Acquired aplastic anemia

-inherited aplastic anemia
+- Inherited aplastic anemia

 Doctors will check to determine which you have.

-Inherited aplastic anemia is causes by gene defects, and is most common in children and young adults.
+Inherited aplastic anemia is caused by gene defects, and is most common in children and young adults.
 If you have this type, there is a higher chance of developing leukemia and other cancers, so see a specialist regularly.

 Acquired aplastic anemia is more common in adults.
 Researchers believe something triggers problems in the immune system.
 The possibilities include: